paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

 Subsec. (c)(5)(C).
 Pub.
 L. 100–590, § 120(b), substituted “business or other concern, including agricultural cooperatives,” for “business concern”.

 Subsec. (c)(6).
 Pub.
-L. 100–590, § 122, substituted “refinancing: Provided further, That the Administration shall not require collateral for loans of $10,000 or less which are made under paragraph (1) of subsection (b) of this section”. for “refinancing”.
+L. 100–590, § 122, substituted “refinancing: Provided further, That the Administration shall not require collateral for loans of $10,000 or less which are made under paragraph (1) of subsection (b)”. for “refinancing”.

 Subsec. (c)(7).
 Pub.
 L. 100–590, § 120(a), added par.
 (7).